Articles about the future of classic keyboards, membrane keypads and silicone keypads

 The single, classic silicone keymat is still one of the most common switching elements in the electronics and automotive industries.
 It is used millions of times every day simply by operating a remote control.
 However, for medical applications, where good cleanability of input elements is required, the silicone keymat consist of a closed surface.

-Individual keys or the entire mat can be illuminated using LEDs in conjunction with transparent silicone or integrated light guides.
-Thanks to a very precise 2K injection molding process, multicolored keyboard lighting can also be implemented.
-The process enables a light channel to be integrated into each individual button.
-This light channel is completely isolated from the rest of the transparent button and achieves a precise bundling of the light beam.
-Safety mats with this technology can now not only be backlit, the individual buttons can also display status information.
+The illumination of individual keys Illumination of the entire mat is possible using LEDs combined with transparent silicone or integrated light guides.
+A highly precise 2K injection molding process also allows for multi-color keyboard illumination.
+This process allows for the integration of a light channel into each individual key.
+This light channel is completely isolated from the rest of the transparent key, achieving precise focusing of the light beam.
+Switch mats using this technology can now not only be backlit, but the individual keys can also display status indicators.

 The force-displacement behavior of a silicone keymat can be customized to the requirements of the respective application.
-Actuation forces from 20g to 500g and actuation distances from 0,3 to 5,0mm are possible.
-The implementation options for the electrical contacts range from inexpensive, yet safe carbon printing to high-quality metal contact pills with a current carrying capacity of up to 2 A. The silicone keymat can demonstrate its advantages above all when large quantities are required.
-The high one-off costs for the tools make small series very expensive.
-Compared to equipment with individual buttons, however, they are also significantly cheaper in medium series.
+Actuating forces from 20g to 500g and Actuation travel from 0,3 to 5,0mm The implementation options for the electrical contacts range from cost-effective yet secure carbon printing to high-quality metal contact pills with a Current carrying capacity up to 2 AThe silicone keypad is particularly advantageous when large quantities are required.
+The high one-time costs for the tools make small series production very cost-intensive.
+However, compared to individual pushbuttons, they are significantly more cost-effective, even for medium-sized series.

 Vandalism-proof input buttons